peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ## Under development

-This module is under development and may have bugs.
-Asynchronous node support is particularly unstable and should be avoided pending testing.
+This module is under development.
+Code should be considered beta quality.

 # 2. Overview